apache/spark/docs/configuration.md

     limited to this amount.
 If not set, Spark will not limit Python's memory use and it is up to the application to avoid exceeding the overhead memory space shared with other non-JVM processes.
 When PySpark is run in YARN or Kubernetes, this memory is added to executor resource requests.

-This configuration is not supported on Windows.
+    NOTE: This configuration is not supported on Windows.
   </td>
 </tr>
 <tr>